WillEsc1/WildWillFood/README.md

 # What needs to get added
 1. Work on sign up page to capture user information and send out thank you email.
 2. Work on navigation links.
 3. Make website mobile friendly.
+Possibly restart using Bootstrap.
+Build from the bottom.